 Loan Type Description Advantages Disadvantages Risks Maturity Interest only paid during the life of the loan, with the principal requiring repayment or re- financing at the end of the loan period.
 Minimises payments required during the life of the loan, releasing funds for either set-aside for loan repayment at the end of the term or re-investment, therefore providing some flexibility to allow an expanding business model.
 Interest payments are higher, as the borrowing rates for this type of loan are the highest of the three available from PWLB.
 Money is borrowed for the full term and no principal is repaid during the life of the loan.
 Resources available during the life of the loan are not invested in income generating schemes / assets or invested appropriately over the longer-term to generate a suitable financial return.
 If refinancing at the end of the loan period, rates may be significantly higher than at the outset.
 Equal Instalment of Principal Loan (EIP) Interest and principal repaid during the life of the loan, with the principal reducing equally across years, while the interest reduces over time as the loan balance reduces.
 Facilitates payback over the term of the business plan.
 Borrowing rates for this type of loan are the lowest available from PWLB, as the principal sum is reduced quickly.
 The annual cost of borrowing is greater in the earlier years of the loan term, The requirement to repay more in the earlier years may result in an inability to respond to other financial changes in the business model, ie; inflation rates, unanticipated investment need.
 Annuity Loan Interest and principal repaid during the life of the loan with repayments staying the same throughout.
 As the loan balance reduces, the value of the principal being paid increases and the interest reduces.
-Interest and principal repaid formation of the loan with repayments are lower than for maturity loans.
-Interest and principal repaid payback over the term of the business plan.
+Facilitates payback over the term of the business plan.
 Rates are lower than for maturity loans.
-Interest and provide payback over the term of the business plan.
-Rates are lower than for maturity loans.
+Repayment of an element of the principal is required from the outset which as a stand-alone option could require additional borrowing / reduction in expenditure in the early years of the business plan to meet the borrowing costs.
 Additional borrowing required in the early years is not available internally or can only be secured at greater cost externally, limiting ability to further utilise headroom for new build / asset enhancement / service improvements.
 Mix of more than one loan type Combination of multiple loans, either maturity, EIP or annuity Allows spread of risk and benefit of an element of loans at the lowest interest rate.
 Requires greater treasury management, with a mix of a number of loans of differing types.
 No additional risks than those highlighted against each loan type.